keboola/developers-docs/integrate/variables/index.md

 columns  **COUNTRY** and **CARS**.
 You can use this [sample CSV file](/integrate/variables/countries.csv).

-Run a job with parameters and provide the ID of the main configuration in the `config` property and ID of the values row in `variableValuesId`:
+Run a job with parameters and provide the ID of the main configuration in the `config` property and the ID of the value row in `variableValuesId`:

 {% highlight json %}
 {